 Per the License and Royalty Agreement with Lifecell, there is a \$1,000,000 cap on the amount of royalty due to the Company per year and a \$10,000,000 cap on the amount of royalties due to the Company for the term of the License and Royalty Agreement.
-As of November 30, 2016, Lifecell has paid the Company \$5,100,000 for royalties due under the terms of the License and Royalty Agreement.
+Since inception of the License and Royalty Agreement, the Company has recorded \$6,100,000 in royalty income due under the terms of the License and Royalty Agreement, of which, Lifecell has paid the Company \$5,700,000 as of November 30, 2017.
+The balance of \$400,000 is reflected as Accounts Receivable on the accompanying consolidated balance sheets.

 Cost of Sales.
-For the fiscal year ended November 30, 2016, cost of sales was \$5,774,800, as compared to \$5,630,865 for the fiscal year ended November 30, 2015, representing a 3% increase.
-Cost of sales was 25% and 27% of revenues in fiscal 2016 and 2015, respectively.
-Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of \$131,978 for the year ended November 30, 2016 compared to \$149,098 for the 2015 period.
-Also, included in Cost of Sales is \$328,673 and \$354,740 related to the costs associated with production of the PrepaCyte CB processing and storage system for the twelve months ended November 30, 2016 and November 30, 2015, respectively.
-The increase in cost of sales for the twelve months ended November 30, 2016 versus November 30, 2015 is due to the increased costs associated with the 23% increase in the number of new cord blood specimens processed in fiscal year 2016 versus fiscal year 2015.
+For the fiscal year ended November 30, 2017, cost of sales was \$6,724,391, as compared to \$5,774,800 for the fiscal year ended November 30, 2016, representing a 16% increase.
+Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of \$98,383 for the year ended November 30, 2017 compared to \$131,978 for the 2016 period.
+Also, included in Cost of Sales is \$466,763 and \$328,673 related to the costs associated with production of the PrepaCyte CB processing and storage system for the twelve months ended November 30, 2017 and November 30, 2016, respectively.
+On July 12, 2017, the Company entered into a First Amendment to License Agreement (the "Amendment") to pay \$100,000 as royalties for the licenses granted and per the Amendment the license will be fully paid and no further royalty payments or license fees will be due or owed now or in the future.
+As of the twelve months ended November 30, 2016, royalty expense associated with Prepacyte®-CB included in Cost of Sales is \$112,830 and \$22,755, respectively.
+The increase in cost of sales for the twelve months ended November 30, 2017 versus November 30, 2016 is due to the costs associated with Prepacyte®-CB and the increased costs associated with the 14% increase in the number of new domestic cord blood specimens processed in fiscal year 2017 versus fiscal year 2016.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses during the fiscal year ended November 30, 2016 were \$14,722,794 as compared to \$12,389,452 for the fiscal year ended November 30, 2015 representing a 19% increase.
-The increase in selling, general and administrative expenses is primarily due to an increase of \$753,000, or 15%, increase in selling and marketing expenses of which \$438,000 is related to the implementation of a new consumer marketing campaign, a \$823,000 increase in salaries, wages and bonuses and \$1,169,000 increase in stock compensation expense mainly due to the accrual of executive bonuses per previously disclosed employment agreements.
+Selling, general and administrative expenses during the fiscal year ended November 30, 2017 were \$13,480,883 as compared to \$14,722,794 for the fiscal year ended November 30, 2016 representing an 8% decrease.
+These expenses are primarily comprised of selling and marketing expenses, salaries and wages for personnel and professional fees.
+The decrease in selling, general and administrative expenses is primarily due to a decrease of approximately \$555,000 in bad debt expense and a decrease of approximately \$280,000 in professional fees related to accounting services.
+The decrease is partially offset by a 6% increase in selling and marketing expenses.